abdelrahmanali15/CircuitCruncher/README.md

 - PrettyTable

 ## Installation
+### Using Conda
 <div class="alert alert-block alert-info">
 <b>Tip:</b>
-Conda envireoment is not a must, you can create any envireoment that have all needed packages.
+Conda envireoment is not a must, it just makes your life easier when you have too many projects depending on different versions of libraries.
 </div>

  ### Make sure you have conda installed on your system by using this command